Agile testing best practices – Gherkin-based BDD versus Visual ATDD

 The test practices behind these acronyms have similar philosophy, but different positioning and implementations.
 In this blog post, we will compare two approaches that are positioned at different levels in the agile cycles of requirement clarification:

-• Visual ATDD that uses graphical representations of test workflows to support the discussion and formulation of test scenarios that are positioned at the level of the Feature or Business Process with the objective of producing tests at the application and inter-application levels.
+• Visual ATDD uses graphical representations of test workflows.
+This supports the discussion and formulation of test scenarios.
+These scenarios are positioned at the level of the Feature or Business Process.
+The objective is to produce tests at the application and inter-application levels.

-• BDD Gherkin that uses the Given – When -Then text format to define test cases associated with the acceptance criteria of the refined User Story with the aim of producing more atomic User Story-centric tests.
+• BDD Gherkin uses the Given – When – Then text format to define test cases.
+These are associated with the acceptance criteria of the refined User Story.
+The aim is to produce more atomic User Story-centric tests.

-The objective of this article is to compare visual ATDD and BDD Gherkin and to show the similarities and differences in their nature on a concrete example.
+The objective of this article is to compare visual ATDD and BDD Gherkin.
+It aims to show the similarities and differences in their nature on a concrete example.

-These approaches share the same philosophy: the production of test scenarios aims to reinforce the requirements elicitation and the acceptance criteria through use cases examples, which become acceptance tests.
+These approaches share the same philosophy.
+The production of test scenarios aims to reinforce requirements elicitation and acceptance criteria.
+This is done through use cases examples, which become acceptance tests.

 In the ISTQB advanced level syllabus “Agile Technical Tester”, BDD Gherkin is defined as « … a technique in which developers, testers, and business representatives work together to analyze the requirements of a software system, formulate them using a shared language, and verify them automatically ».
 This definition also applies to visual ATDD !